 Quora lost data of over 100 million users; Instagram exposed user passwords accidentally; Google+ was shut down after exposing 500 thousand more users; 945 data breaches in the first half of the year alone, with over 4.5 billion records compromised.

-Finally, the Marriot Hotel chain revealed a 4-year-long breach that costed them the financial and personal data of 500 million Starwood guests.
+Finally, the Marriot Hotel chain revealed a 4-year-long breach that cost them the financial and personal data of 500 million Starwood guests.

 It is a year that certainly doesn’t correlate with the European General Data Protection Regulation Act (GDPR).
 Despite the EU’s intentions, the scope of data handled outside of Europe and in the U.S. is of an irrepressible magnitude.